SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-29-leap-year-revised.md

 Europe a week off from the correct time, you're at the edge where your crops will fail and&hellip; wait for it&hellip; you and everyone you know and love will starve and die.

 And so it was in the year 1582CE.
+That's 1582 + 45 = 1627 years from the start of the Julian calendar, so we're off by 12.71 days.
+People are planting crops too late in the year to get a good harvest!

 Something had to be done, and in the system of that time Pope Gregory XIII apparently felt he was the one to do it.
-He convened some scholars, who labored mightily and gave birth to the
-[Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar), in which a year is 365 days with 1 extra day for a leap year:
+He convened some scholars, who labored mightily and gave birth to the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar).
+This is still our calendar, in which a year is 365 days with sometimes 1 extra day for a leap year:
 - Normally a year is not a leap year,
 - Unless it's divisible by 4, in which case it is,
 - Unless it's divisible by 100, in which case it's not,